sanjaraiy/Nextjs_Project/README.md

 # 🎵 Musical Academy Project
-Welcome to the Musical Project repository!
+Welcome to the Musical Academy Project repository!
 This project is built with HTML, Tailwind CSS, TypeScript, and Next.js.
 It features dynamic animations using the Framer Motion library and Aceternity UI.

 ## ✨ Features
 - **Dynamic Animations**: Leveraging Framer Motion for smooth and engaging animations.